 The chemical structure of APR-246 is in the public domain.
 Accordingly, we do not own or license any composition of matter patents claiming the compound of APR-246 and will not in the future own or license any composition of matter patents claiming the chemical structure of APR-246 as described in the public domain.
-Our patent portfolio for APR-246 currently consists of method-of-use, formulation and dosing patent and patent application claims.
+Our patent portfolio for APR-246 currently consists of method-of-use and formulation patent claims, and dosing, manufacturing processes, and crystalline solid form provisional patent application claims.
 Our existing patents and any future patents we obtain may not be sufficiently broad to prevent others from using our technology or from developing competing products and technologies.
 Any failure to obtain or maintain patent protection with respect to APR-246 and our other product candidates could have a material adverse effect on our business, financial condition, results of operations and growth prospects.
 If it is later determined that our activities or product candidates infringe, misappropriate or otherwise violate the intellectual property of third parties we may be liable for damages, enhanced damages or subjected to an injunction, any of which could have a material adverse effect on our business.